-- 5. If an enrollee provides some but not all of the necessary information to DHS to determine his eligibility for open Medicaid categories during the thirty (30) day period following the Request for Information, DHS will send the enrollee a Verification Request.
-The Verification Request will provide the enrollee with ten (10) days inclusive of mail time to submit any missing information as identified in the Verification Request.
-Enrollees will not have the opportunity to request an extension for good cause of the ten (10) day time frame for responding to the Verification Request. - 6.
-Enrollees who respond to the Request for Information within the thirty (30) day period or within any extension of such period granted by DHS shall retain their eligibility for TennCare Medicaid (subject to any changes in covered services generally applicable to enrollees in their Medicaid category) while DHS reviews their eligibility for open Medicaid categories. - 7.
-DHS shall review all information and verifications provided within the requisite time period by an enrollee pursuant to the Request for Information and/or Verification Request to determine whether the enrollee is eligible for any open Medicaid categories.
-If DHS makes a determination that the enrollee is eligible for an open Medicaid category, DHS will so notify the enrollee and the enrollee will be enrolled in the appropriate Medicaid category.
-When the enrollee is enrolled in the appropriate TennCare Medicaid category, his eligibility in the discontinued Medicaid category shall be terminated without additional notice.
-If DHS makes a determination that the enrollee is not eligible for any open Medicaid categories or if an enrollee does not respond to the Request for Information within the requisite thirty (30) day time period or any extension of such period granted by DHS, the TennCare Bureau will send the enrollee a twenty (20) day advance Termination Notice.
+- (v) If an enrollee provides some but not all of the necessary information to DHS to determine his eligibility for open Medicaid categories or continuation in TennCare Standard during the thirty (30) day period following the Request for Information, DHS will send the enrollee a Verification Request.
+The Verification Request will provide the enrollee ten (10) days inclusive of mail time to submit any missing information as identified in the Verification Request.
+Enrollees will not have the opportunity to request an extension for good cause of the ten (10) day time frame for responding to the Verification Request. - (vi) Enrollees who respond to the Request for Information within the thirty (30) day period or within any extension of such period granted by DHS shall retain their eligibility for TennCare Standard (subject to any changes in covered services generally applicable to enrollees in their TennCare Standard category) while DHS reviews their eligibility. - (vii) DHS shall review all information and verifications provided within the requisite time period by an enrollee pursuant to the Request for Information and/or Verification Request to determine whether the enrollee is eligible for any open Medicaid categories or whether the enrollee is eligible to remain in TennCare Standard.
+If DHS makes a determination that the enrollee is eligible for an open Medicaid category or to remain in TennCare Standard, DHS will so notify the enrollee and the enrollee will be enrolled in the appropriate TennCare category.
+When the enrollee is enrolled in TennCare Medicaid, his TennCare Standard eligibility shall be terminated without additional notice.
+If DHS makes a determination that the enrollee is not eligible for any TennCare category or if the enrollee does not respond to the Request for Information within the requisite thirty (30) day time frame or any extension of such period granted by DHS, the TennCare Bureau will send the enrollee a twenty- (20) day advance Termination Notice. - (viii) DHS shall, pursuant to the rules, policies, and procedures of DHS and the Bureau of TennCare applicable to new applicants for TennCare coverage, review all information and verifications provided by an enrollee after the thirty (30) day period following the Request for Information or after any extension of such period granted by DHS, but the enrollee shall not be entitled to retain eligibility for TennCare Standard pending this review.
+If the individual is subsequently determined to be eligible for an open Medicaid category, he shall be granted retroactive coverage to the date of application, or in the case of spend down eligibility for Medically Needy pregnant women and children, to the latter of (a) the date of his application, or (b) the date spend down eligibility is met as defined in Department of Human Services Rule 1240-03-02-.04. - 3.
+Notice of termination. - (i) The TennCare Bureau will send Termination Notices to all TennCare Standard enrollees being terminated who are not determined to be eligible for open Medicaid or Standard categories pursuant to the Ex Parte Review or Request for Information processes described in this subparagraph.